thacherT1D/4rsam/Misc/Command Line.md

 ### The current user

 Whenever you log into macOS, that user account becomes the **current user**.
 Additionally, when you start a new shell session in the Terminal, the current user is automatically logged in to the shell.
-Use Spotlight to launch the Terminal app by pressing the `Command` + `Spacebar` keys at the same time, typing the word "terminal" into the search field, and then pressing the `Enter` key.
+Use Spotlight to launch the Terminal application.

 There are a two fundamental commands that display the state of the current user from within the shell—the `whoami` and `groups` commands.